haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 the structures onto the backbone atoms of the receptor (the antibody in this case) and calculating the RMSD on the backbone residues of the ligand (the antigen).
 To calculate the l-RMSD it is possible to either use the software [Profit](http://www.bioinf.org.uk/software/profit){:target="_blank"} or [PyMOL](https://PyMOL.org/2/){:target="_blank"}.
-For the sake of convenience we have provided you with a renumbered reference structure `2ZEX_target.pdb` (in the zip archive you downloaded (see Setup)).
+For the sake of convenience we have provided you with a renumbered reference structure `2ZEX_target.pdb` (in the zip archive you downloaded in the [Setup section](#requirements-and-setup)).

 <a class="prompt prompt-info">From your completed (or pre-calculated) result page, use the option to _download all cluster files_ and uncompress the archive (alternatively download for each cluster the Nr.
 1 best model).
 </a>